pocketpy/pocketpy/docs/quick-start/installation.md

 #### `VM(bool enable_os=true)`

 + `enable_os`, whether to enable OS-related features or not.
-This setting controls the availability of some priviledged modules such os `io` and `os` as well as builtin function `open`.
+This setting controls the availability of priviledged modules such os `io` and `os` as well as builtin function `open`.

-When you are done with the `VM` instance, you need to use the C++ `delete` operator to free the memory.
+When you are done with the `VM` instance, use `delete` operator to dispose it.

 ```cpp
 delete vm;